 I’ve been drinking in some capacity or another for almost 20 years now.
 And like anyone who’s been a drinker for any period of their life, I’ve endured epic hangovers.
 And like most drinkers I’ve tried just about every hangover cure known to man, including the hair of the dog.
-But does the hair of the dog hangover cure work?
+But does hair of the dog work as a hangover cure?

 Sometimes it seemed to, but more often than not it just seemed to make my hangover worse.
 Which is why most seasoned drinkers suggest it to most greenhorns.
 It’s fun to watch people be miserable.

 Because of the very low success rate of the hair of the dog as a hangover cure, it never really ranked very high on my list of best hangover cures.

 (I’m about to go on a little tangent.
 But stay with me.
 I promise it will all come together at the end.)

 About six months ago I started going to boot camp twice a week.
 Boot camp is like Crossfit but much, much, harder.
 When I first started I would have to sit in my car afterward and sip Gatorade until the urge to throw up went away.
 That’s when I began looking for ways to replenish my vitamins and rehydrate quicker after class.